 Feel free to sell the item created by this pattern but please provide pattern credit back to me when posting online, and please provide a link to my blog: https://www.theloopylamb.com.
 Please do not resell, distribute, duplicate, or share this pattern in any printed or digital form, or claim this pattern as your own original design.
 Please do not use my photos when selling your finished items.

 - U.S. Terminology

-You can purchase an inexpensive ad-free PDF version of this pattern for a small fee HERE on Ravelry and HERE on Etsy.
+You can purchase an inexpensive ad-free PDF version of this pattern for a small fee in my Ravelry and Etsy shops.

 - 5.5 mm Furls Crochet Hook